Next.js Routing: A Complete Beginner Guide

 Nested dynamic routes in Next.js allow us to create complex and dynamic URL structures by combining multiple dynamic route segments.

-For example, when visiting to /products/1, users expect to view details for product 1.
+For example, when visiting/products/1, users expect to view details for product 1.
 Likewise, visiting /products/1/reviews/1 should show the first review of that product.

 We'll explore how to achieve this using the App Router.